kaiwalya-07/Lab-Exam-Proctoring-in-Linux/README.md

 place, another directory, or any other location.
 This script will log all the paths that the user traversed and which files he/she opened into a text file, which can be investigated for cheating detection purposes.

+## Prerequisites
+● A system with a Linux OS
+● An user account with root access to the system
+● At least 12 GB of available space